CSi-Studio/Aird-SDK/README.md

 Aird Index File Suffix: .json <br/>
 Aird Data File Suffix: .aird <br/>
-Aird Index File and Aird Data File show be stored in the same directory with the same file name but with different suffix, so that AirdScanUtil.class can scan both of the two files with the same file name;<br/>
+Aird Index File and Aird Data File show be stored in the same directory with the same file name but with different suffix, so that AirdScanUtil class can scan both of the two files with the same file name;<br/>
-When dealing with Spectra, we advice that you should process with SWATH Window one by one so that we can control the Memory
+When dealing with Spectra, we advise that you should process with SWATH Window one by one so that we can control the Memory

 # Maven